 - Season of Storms

-This book is set during the timeline of the first two short story collections, but as it was written after the completion of The Witcher Saga, it hints at, references and somewhat spoils the end of The Lady of the Lake, so read this one last.
+I don’t consider this book part of The Witcher Saga.
+It’s set during the timeline of the first two short story collections, but is entirely self-contained.
+It was written after the completion of The Witcher Saga.
+Therefore, it hints at, references and somewhat spoils the end of The Lady of the Lake, so read this one last.